jackbush/inclusive-design-scenarios/README.md

 # Contributing

-We want this to be as easy as possible, with everybody welcome to get involved.
 This is the sort of project which will especially benefit from a breadth of lived experience.
+Want this to be as easy as possible, with everybody welcome to get involved.

 ### Non-technical contributions